September 4, 2019

-MT-15, otherwise known as the Mortgage Recording Tax Return, is the New York State Department of Finance form that needs to be properly filled out and filed for your mortgage to be recorded.
+Form MT-15, otherwise known as the Mortgage Recording Tax Return, needs to be properly filed to record your mortgage.

-Refinances - You shouldn’t have to pay the mortgage recording tax when you refinance but that’s not guaranteed.
-Especially if you are refinancing with a new lender, they may not handle the transaction correctly and you could be stuck paying the mortgage recording tax.
-You should always bring up the mortgage recording tax with your lender(s) to discuss your specific transaction and minimize the chance of triggering the mortgage recording tax.
+Refinances - You shouldn’t have to pay the mortgage recording tax when refinancing but that’s not guaranteed.
+Especially if you are using a new lender, you could get stuck paying if they don't handle the transaction properly.
+Make sure to bring this up with your lender(s) to discuss your specific transaction and minimize the chance of triggering another payment.

 Home Equity Line of Credit (HELOC) - On the other hand, the mortgage recording tax does apply to HELOCs.
 Not only that, it applies to the full amount of the credit line available, not how much you draw on the line.
 For example, if you open a $200,000 HELOC on your condo but never touch it, you will still owe a mortgage recording tax of almost $4,000.

 The mortgage recording tax is not deductible in the way that real estate property taxes are on a primary residence or investment property.
-However, the mortgage recording tax does increase your cost basis for the property.
+However, it does increase your cost basis for the property.
 When you sell, it would shield an equivalent amount of capital gains, reducing taxes at that point.